Overview

 - Exercise enhanced personal and professional competence through accountability and autonomy in midwifery practice;

-- Demonstrate higher levels of judgement in the practice of midwifery through the generation of midwifery knowledge for innovative, research based midwifery practice;
+- Demonstrate higher levels of judgment in the practice of midwifery through the generation of midwifery knowledge for innovative, research-based midwifery practice;

 - Act as innovators and leaders and contribute to practice development in midwifery;